 The open incision procedure, or carpal tunnel release, involves the doctor opening the wrist and cutting the ligament at the bottom of the wrist to relieve pressure.
 The endoscopic carpal tunnel release procedure involves making a smaller incision and using a miniaturized camera to assist the neurosurgeon in viewing the carpal tunnel.
 The possibility of nerve injury is slightly higher with the endoscopic surgery, but the patient’s recovery and return to work timeframe is quicker.
 It is important to discuss in detail these two types of surgery with the particular surgeon you have chosen to perform your surgery.

-However, only a low percentage of patients require surgery.
-Factors leading to surgery include the presence of persistent neurological symptoms and lack of response to conservative treatment.
-Recurrence of symptoms after surgery for carpal tunnel syndrome is rare, occurring in less than 5% of patients.
+It is important to note that recurrence of symptoms after surgery for carpal tunnel syndrome is rare, occurring in less than 5% of patients.

 Content Source: American Association of Neurological Surgeons